 THEN: The Buffalo State Asylum for the Insane, built in the late 19th century by acclaimed architect Henry Hobson Richardson and set on grounds designed by Frederick Law Olmsted.
 The building sat disused for over 30 years.

-NOW: Hotel Henry, an 88-room urban resort and conference center, opened this spring and honors the building’s original architectural features.
+NOW: The Lipsey Buffalo Architecture Center, the city’s first exhibit space dedicated to its incredible built environment, will open on the property in the near future.
+The center joins Hotel Henry, an 88-room urban resort and conference center that opened in 2017 and honors the building’s original architectural features.
 The Olmsted landscape has also been beautifully restored.

-THEN: The Grange League Federation (GLF) operated an extensive grain milling and storage facility on Buffalo’s waterfront; Buffalo has one of the largest collection of grain silos in the world.
+THEN: The Grange League Federation (GLF) operated an extensive grain milling and storage facility on Buffalo’s waterfront; Buffalo has one of the largest collections of grain silos in the world.

 The Curtiss Hotel

-NOW: The Curtiss Hotel, a 68-room boutique hotel featuring an all-weather urban hot springs, rooftop patio and other high-end amenities, will open in the summer of 2017.
+NOW: The Curtiss Hotel, a 68-room boutique hotel featuring an all-weather urban hot springs, rooftop patio, revolving restaurant bar and other high-end amenities, opened in 2017.

 THEN: The Erie Canal ended its 363-mile journey on the city’s waterfront in 1825, making Buffalo an industrial boomtown.
 The westernmost portion of the canal was buried by the early 20th century.